realmanisingh/population-segmentation/final_report.md

 The last part of the project will be training a machine learning model that can accurately predict whether or not a recipient of a marketing campaign will become a customer.
 The tasks for this part include:

 1. Balancing the dataset so that the model has enough positive observations to learn from.
-2. Use cross validation to compare the generalized performance of many different models.
+2. Using cross validation to compare the generalized performance of many different models.
-3. Perform hyperparameter tuning and feature selection for the best models
+3. Performing hyperparameter tuning and feature selection for the best models

 ### Metrics
 There will be three metrics used to evaluate the supervised learning model: accuracy, recall, and precision.